 AIG to consider IPO or stake sale for life and retirement unit

-Insurer American International Group Inc , which plans to separate its life and retirement business from the rest of the company, said on Friday it was considering options for the business, including an initial public offering or a stake sale of nearly 20per cent.

-REUTERS: Insurer American International Group Inc , which plans to separate its life and retirement business from the rest of the company, said on Friday it was considering options for the business, including an initial public offering or a stake sale of nearly 20per cent.
+NEW YORK: Insurer American International Group, which plans to separate its life and retirement business from the rest of the company, said on Friday (Nov 6) it was considering options for the business, including an initial public offering or a stake sale of nearly 20 per cent.

 AIG said last month its board had approved a plan to separate the life and retirement business from the rest of the company, and named president Peter Zaffino as chief executive officer, effective next year.